mfsaglam/aspectRatio/README.md

 # Aspect Ratio

-A simple app that calculates the 3 different aspect ratio formats with given width and height.
+A simple iOS app that calculates the 3 different aspect ratio formats with given width and height.

 ## Screenshots